nerdistry/Language-Data-Processor/README.md

 ## Usage

-1. Place your dataset in the `/dataset` folder.
+1. Place your dataset in the `/amazon-dataset` folder.
-2. Run the Python scripts from the `/scripts` folder to perform dataset processing.
+2. Run the `generator.sh` file to perform dataset processing.
-3. Check the `/output` folder for the generated files.
+3. Check the `/data`, `/processed-dataset`, and `/languages` folders for the generated files.
-4. Use the provided utilities (or manually) to upload files to Google Drive and GitHub.
+4. Check `all_translations.json` for the large JSON file containing the train sets

 ---